mephisto83/redquickbuilder/README.md

 ![front_to_backend_agents](presentationsrc/front_to_backend_agents.png)

 Distributing comands to random agents wouldn't help achieve the goal of eliminating two tasks operating on the same model instance.
 Using a scheme that relies on the model instance Id to distribute the commands has been devised.
 The agents will self organize so that, each agent will only operate on a subset of model types with certain Ids.
-This document wil. explain how that works in [another section](#markdown-header-agent-self-organization)
+This document will explain how that works in [another section](#agent-self-organization)

 ### Scaling Resources